-NZ sharemarket braces after sharp fall in US stocks
+NZ sharemarket falls after sharp drop in US stocks

-The local sharemarket may be in for a rough ride after Wall Street dropped overnight on recovery-related jitters.
+The New Zealand share market has fallen more than 3 per cent in early trading after Wall Street dropped overnight on recovery-related jitters.

 The Dow Jones Industrial Average was down 6.9 per cent at 8am in Wellington, the S&P 500 was down 5.9 per cent and the Nasdaq had fallen 5.3 per cent.